raj-patra/scratch-codes/Batch_Script/Extras/APPS.md

-### Microsoft Store Apps
+### Windows 10 Native Apps

-List of Commands to Open Microsoft Store Apps in Windows 10.
+List of Commands to Open Native Apps in Windows 10.

 When ran in CMD with `start app_id` it opens the app associated with it